 The album begins with “Lost (Why Should I Be Frightened by a Hat)”, which would strike most as being a weird title, yet the inherent meaning here is astonishing.
-The song begins with our protagonist (Duda himself) having a dream or vision of himself as he lay dreaming as a child on the beach.
+The song begins with our protagonist (Duda himself) having a dream or vision of himself as he lies dreaming as a child on the beach.
 He sees the wonder and excitement for the future in his young self’s eyes and he lays out his plans in the sand.
 There was no fear.
 There was no agitation.
+There were no inhibitions.
 All that existed in his young mind were plans and dreams and pure, innocent desires.

 Do you miss that?
 I can relate.
-Adulthood hits us like a sledgehammer in the back of the head, and, all of a sudden, we are scared of failing.
+Adulthood hits us like a sledgehammer in the back of the head; and, all of a sudden, we are scared of failing.
 We never set out to fulfill our dreams.
 We are “afraid of a thousand hats”, meaning that we are afraid of all the possibilities and identities that we could become that are contrary to our dreams.
 We allow fear to define who we are.

 Why are we so afraid to love?
 To live?
 To go for it?
 Why did we have more bravery and more imagination when we were young?
 “One day, just you and I/ We’ll find the bridge to the Neverland”.
-Perhaps that way forward is to find a connection to our past.
+Perhaps the way forward is to find a connection to our past.

 2. Under the Pillow